safesoftware/fmeflow-cli/docs/fmeflow_repositories.md

 ## fmeflow repositories

-List repositories
+List, Create and Delete repositories

 ### Synopsis

 Lists repositories on the given FME Server.
 Pass in a name to get information on a specific repository.
+Use the subcommands to create or delete repositories.

 ```
 fmeflow repositories [flags]